aigarskadikis/zabbix-browser-item/README.md

 # Q & A

-Q: Can we send screenshots via email
+Q: Is it possible to send a screenshots via email

 A: No